Ian Brennan (music producer)

-Ian Brennan (/aɪ'ən/; born June 15, 1966) is an American music producer, author and lecturer on violence prevention.
+Ian Brennan (/aɪ'ən/; born June 15, 1966) is an American music producer.

+Of the albums he has produced, Tinariwen's Tassili (2011) won a Grammy Award for Best World Music Album and Zomba Prison Project (2015) was nominated; and Ramblin' Jack Elliott's I Stand Alone (2006) and Peter Case's Let Us Now Praise Sleepy John (2007) were nominated for Grammy Award for Best Traditional Folk Album.

-Brennan has authored six books, two on anger, Anger Antidotes (2011) and Hate-less (2014); a novella, Sister Maple Syrup Eyes (2015); and three on music, How Music Dies [or Lives] (2016), Silenced by Sound (2019), and Muse-Sick (2021).
+Brennan has authored eight books, three on anger, Anger Antidotes (2011), Hate-less (2014), and Peace by Peace: 99 Steps Toward Violence Prevention and De-escalation (2025); a novella, Sister Maple Syrup Eyes (2015); and four on music, How Music Dies [or Lives] (2016), Silenced by Sound (2019), Muse-Sick (2021), and Missing Music: voices from where the dirt roads end (2024).
 Brennan travels in search of countries and languages whose music is under-represented internationally, making field recordings of musicians and producing albums of their work.
-He started out making nine albums of his own music, and hosting benefits, making live recordings and releasing compilation albums of local bands in San Francisco.
+He started out making nine albums of his own music, and hosting benefits, producing live recordings and releasing compilation albums of local bands in San Francisco.

-Of the albums he has produced, Tinariwen's Tassili (2011) won a Grammy Award for Best World Music Album and Zomba Prison Project (2015) was nominated; and Ramblin' Jack Elliott's I Stand Alone (2006) and Peter Case's Let Us Now Praise Sleepy John (2007) were nominated for Grammy Award for Best Traditional Folk Album.